fmshot2/full-ecommerce-react-redux-app/README.md

 The Project is an open-sourced software licensed under the MIT license.

 ## Follow
-Follow me on MinkedIn (https://www.linkedin.com/in/femi-shotola), Medium (https://medium.com/@femishotolaa) or on twitter: https://twitter.com/_fmshot for more great open source tools.
+Follow me on LinkedIn (https://www.linkedin.com/in/femi-shotola), Medium (https://medium.com/@femishotolaa) or on twitter: https://twitter.com/_fmshot for more great open source tools.